 To succeed in the North American steel industry and to achieve its business and financial objectives, Algoma needs to attract, retain and motivate a highly talented team of executive officers.
-Algoma's compensation philosophy is designed to align the compensation provided to its executives, including the Named Executive Officers, with the achievement of business objectives, while also enabling Algoma to attract, motivate and retain individuals who contribute to Algoma's long-term success.
+Algoma's compensation philosophy is designed to align the compensation provided to its executives, including the NEOs, with the achievement of business objectives, while also enabling Algoma to attract, motivate and retain individuals who contribute to Algoma's long-term success.
 The Board seeks to compensate executive officers by combining short-term cash and long-term equity incentives.
-It also seeks to reward the achievement of corporate and individual performance objectives, and to align executive officers' incentives with the Company's performance.
+Its focus is to reward the achievement of corporate performance objectives, and to align executive officers' incentives with the Company's performance.
 The Company's philosophy is to pay fair, reasonable and competitive compensation with a significant equity-based component in order to align the interests of the Company's executive officers with those of its shareholders.